rusinikita/blog/content/post/review-geekdocks/index.md

 {{< /tab >}}
 {{< /tabs >}}

-You can provide a compact description of an entities.
+You can provide a compact description of entities.

 {{< tabs "first" >}}
 {{< tab "User" >}}## User